 As your children grow up, it’s important to expose them to a wide range of job experiences so they can start to get an idea of what passion they want to pursue in a career.
 If you start this process earlier, your child may find industries or jobs that they don’t like, enabling them to focus on what they do like.
 Ultimately this can lead to a better chance of lifelong career fulfillment!1.
 Think of Their Personal Interests

 Most kids have a range of personal interests that can directly correspond to a career.
 If they’re interested in dolphins, talk to them about marine biology, take them to zoos or show them Youtube videos regarding animal care.
-If they’re passionate about trucks and construction equipment, take them with you to the mechanic’s shop and ask if they can watch your car being worked on.
-Or, next time you see a large construction project, explain what’s happening and tell them a bit about the different roles on a construction site.
+If they’re passionate about trucks and construction equipment like these ladders for sale, take them with you to the mechanic’s shop and ask if they can watch your car being worked on.
+Or, next time you see a large construction project, watch a mini ex in action, explain what’s happening and tell them a bit about the different roles on a construction site.
 If they’re showing a talent for reorganizing and decorating their room, show them portfolios from design experts like Key Interiors so they can see how the small things they enjoy can equal big-time work opportunities.
 Google is truly your best friend here!

 2. Talk to Friends